One Fatal Accident Per 10 Million Flights

 Key Safety Metrics

-Several metrics quantify aviation safety performance:
+Several metrics put numbers on aviation’s safety performance:

 Fatal Accident Rate